google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 include-viewport:
   - All pages must include a viewport and make sure it has the recommended configuration.
+test-page:
+  - Set up your environment to be able to easily test
+  - Use Chrome Dev Tools
 flesh-out:
   - Before you start, understand the content you need to display (text, images, tables and videos)
   - Start with the narrow viewport first (in many cases a mobile device) - often this is called Mobile first development
+great-form:
+  - Use labels to let the user quickly focus on the field
+  - Use placeholders to give an indication about the data to enter in the field
+  - Use common names to help the user auto fill their forms
+  - Use semantic types to help the user enter data quickly
+add-images:
+  - Use the highest DPI possible for your source
+  - Each source image should be made for 2x DPI and 1x DPI
+  - Highly compress all your images
+add-video:
+  - Use the highest DPI possible for your source
+  - Each source image should be made for 2x DPI and 1x DPI
+  - Highly compress all your images
+make-responsive:
+  - Always start with a narrow viewport first and scale out
+  - Base your breakpoints off when you need to adapt the content
+  - Create a high-level vision of your layout across major breakpoints
 collection: getting-started
 ---
 The web is accessible on a huge range of devices from small-screen phones